temp-somelk/ekunazanu.dev.archive/content/about.md

 * [GlorifiedGluer](https://gluer.org/blrogroll)

 ## Contact
-You can say hello, or send ideas or memes to me at [me@ekunazanu.dev](mailto:me@ekunazanu.dev).
-I am spending real money to have a cool looking email address and I refuse to believe I am a victim of the sunk cost fallacy, so don't hesitate to hit my inbox.
+You can say hello, or send ideas or memes to me at [ekunazanu@tutanota.com](mailto:ekunazanu@tutanota.com).
 In case you need to send nudes or you need to rigorously verify that all the cringe stuff I send to you is indeed from me, you can download my [PGP key](/misc/public.ekunazanu.key).